 Note: Any other additional arguments are assumed to be user-specific metadata and stored in annotations.

+'''

-''' sampling_rate (quantity scalar) Number of samples per unit time.
-(1/frame_duration) frame_duration (quantity scalar) Duration of each image frame.
-(1/sampling_rate) '''
+sampling_rate (quantity scalar) Number of samples per unit time.
+(1/sampling_period)

+sampling_period (quantity scalar) Interval between two samples.
+(1/quantity scalar)

+spatial_scale size of a pixel

+'''